 National Wildlife Refuge in Jefferson Co.

-In its earlier days it went from a prairie grassland to Cold War manufacturing facility, the Rocky Flats Plant, which operated from 1952 to 1994.
+In its earlier days, it went from a prairie grassland to a Cold War manufacturing facility, the Rocky Flats Plant, which operated from 1952 to 1994.
 The years after 1989 were spent cleaning up the site, as it was declared a Superfund site that year.

 Activities in Rocky Flags NWR

-Biking/Hiking – A year round trail system is proposed, open to hiking/biking/horseback riding.
-It will connect with surrounding open space trails.
+Biking/Hiking: A year-round trail system open to hiking/biking/horseback riding with 10.3 miles of trails.
+It connects with surrounding open space trails.
 Interpretive panels with wildlife facts and park history are found throughout the refuge.

 - Rocky Mountain Greenway – Trail system that will connect Rocky Flats to two other front range refuges: Rocky Mountain Arsenal in Commerce City, and Two Ponds in Arvada, as well as Rocky Mountain National Park in Estes Park.